IGME-RIT/math-matrix-rotation/README.md

 To see that the two are equivalent, note that if ||__k__|| = 1, then \[__k__\]<sub>&times;</sub><sup>2</sup> = __k__&otimes;__k__ - I<sub>3</sub>

+## Postscript

+After viewing this tutorial I highly recommend you look at [euler-angles-tutorial](<https://github.com/IGME-RIT/euler-angles-tutorial>).
+Euler angles are a low-memory way to keep track of simple rotations.
+After viewing that tutorial, continue onward.

 # Setup

 You will need to have CMake installed on your computer, and properly added to your path.
 In order to setup, run the following in a shell, then open the project in your preferred editor.
 Windows setup has been configured for use with Visual Studio.